What is my test environment for?¶

 What is the full list of use cases handled by the hosted authentication pages?¶

 These are the pages that are exposed to your end users.
+You can see how they look when you style them on our demo site.

 - Signup (password, passwordless, and social)

-- Login (password, passwordless, and social)
+- Login (password, passwordless, social, and SAML)

 - Onboarding - Ask users to specify additional information like username before they are fully set up